hilal09/Steam/README.md

 ## Usage
 1. Register a new account or login with existing credentials.
 2. Navigate to the Dashboard to add new series.
-3. Explore the search page to discover new series or search within the default library.
+3. Explore the search page to discover new series or search within your own series.
 Add series from the default library to your libraries..
 4. Visit the profile page to update your personal information and profile picture.

 ## Configure Database